sparkslabs/pyxie/doc/language-spec.md

  * import in is lambda nonlocal not or pass raise return try while with yield True False None
 * Reserved classes of identifiers are not supported as yet [2.3.2]
 * There may be an additional syntax to assist with tweaking C compilation.
+ - This is partially supported at present - specifically the "#include thing"
+ - This approach may be used further
-* This may use the term "pragma"
+ - If it does, this may use the term "pragma"
 * How to handle/provide exceptions, if at all -- Seems odd not to